by Tina Allen, LMT, CPMMT, CPMT, CIMT

 - For years, parents have tried a cup of warmed milk to soothe their child at bedtime, but many have found that a cup of sweetened chamomile tea can be much more effective and really do the trick.

-- A warm bath with a couple drops of lavender oil has soothing and calming effects (it is not recommended that you use essential oils with children under 3 months of age.
+- A warm bath with a drop of lavender oil has soothing and calming effects (it is not recommended that you use any lavender oil without advice.
+You should not use any essential oils without proper recommendation, as they can sometimes cause harm when not used correctly.
 If you are unsure if you should use essential oils, consult your child’s physician.

 - Soothing music can also help a child relax and prepare for sleep.
 Before bedtime, ask your child to help you select their favorite bedtime music so they feel comfortable and empowered to have played a role in creating their own unique bedtime ritual.